 Wills & Trusts Attorneys in Salt Lake County

-Take Advantage of Estate Planning Tools in Draper & Utah County
+Take Advantage of Estate Planning Tools in South Jordan & Utah County

 Proper estate planning with an experienced attorney ensures your estate is administered according to your wishes.
 Another key goal of estate planning is to minimize taxes and other expenses, thereby preserving the property intended for your beneficiaries.
 Failing to create a comprehensive estate plan will likely expose your loved ones to avoidable conflict, expense, and delay.
 Importantly, an estate plan will reduce the risk of your loved ones competing over the details and property of your estate.

-If you need help drafting a will, establishing a trust, or accomplishing any other estate planning goal, you can count on the team at Eric M. Swinyard & Associates, PLLC in Draper.
+If you need help drafting a will, establishing a trust, or accomplishing any other estate planning goal, you can count on the team at Eric M. Swinyard & Associates, PLLC in South Jordan.
 Our Salt Lake County will and trust attorneys offer client-focused counsel and deliver results-driven representation.

 A comprehensive estate plan generally includes a revocable trust (also known as a living trust), a last will and testament, a power of attorney, a health care directive, and property transfer documents.